 Archives and records management policy

-The National Portrait Gallery recognizes that its records are an essential business resource; and that their efficient management is necessary to support its core functions, to comply with its legal and regulatory obligations and to contribute to the effective overall management of the institution.
+The National Portrait Gallery recognises that its records are an essential business resource; and that their efficient management is necessary to support its core functions, to comply with its legal and regulatory obligations and to contribute to the effective overall management of the institution.
 This paper sets out the policy with regard to all records created and managed by the Gallery as part of its everyday business.
+This policy document can be found on the O: All Staff network drive and is available to the public through the NPG website.

 The aim of this policy is to provide a framework for managing the Gallery’s records; to support the development of a Records Management programme; and thereby to minimize the risk of breach of relevant legislation (see 4.
 Legal Basis).